Quiver Quantitative

 We rely upon relatively few customers for a significant portion of revenue and do not have a recurring revenue business model.
 A loss of large customers could affect our ability to operate.

 We have derived, and believe that we may continue to derive, a significant portion of our revenue from a limited number of customers that vary each year.
-While for the year ended December 31, 2022, two customers represented 14% and 12% of the Company’s revenues, for the year ended December 31, 2021, no customer represented more than 10% of our revenue.
-While for the year ended December 31, 2021, no customer represented greater than 10% of the Company’s revenues for the year ended December 31, 2020, our two largest customers accounted for 11% and 10% of our revenue.
+During the year ended December 31, 2023, one customer represented 25% of the Company’s revenues, and during the year ended December 31, 2022, two customers represented 14% and 12% of our revenue, respectively.
 We do not have a recurring revenue model and our customers may buy less of our products or services depending on their research and development cycles, internal budget cycles, product and service requirements, and competitive offerings.
 A major customer in one year may not purchase any of our products or services in another year, which may adversely affect our financial performance.

 Customers and customer prospects may be averse to using a self-service marketplace to procure specimens and may continue to require iSpecimen personnel in the procurement process, impacting our scalability and profitability.